Informatievlaanderen/OSLO-EA-to-RDF/README.md

 (Eg: `http://xmlns.com/foaf/spec/#term_depiction`)
 - (optional) `uri`: The complete URI to use, this will take preference over the `baseURI`/`name` combo.
 Eg: `http://example.org/ns/special#petPicture`.

+## Specifying Packages

+Transforming simple models to RDF is straightforward.
+This becomes more complicated once multiple vocabularies interact.
+For example, we could define a new attribute on an externally defined class.
+In this case we do not want to include the definition of the class itself in our ontology.
+On the other hand, we could want to include additional translations of that class.

+Each section below describes what gets exported to the RDF file when running this tool.
+There are 3 options:
+- the full definition, this includes everything we know about the element (including labels);
+- translation labels for externally defined terms, as specified using the `--extlang` flag;
+- nothing at all

+### Class, Datatype & Enumeration

+The full definition will be included in RDF if:
+- there is no `uri` tag present
+- the element is defined in the package being exported

+Translation labels will be outputted if:
+- there is a `uri` tag present
+- the `package` tag (or its default value) refers to the package being exported

+### Attributes & Connectors

+The full definition will be included in RDF if:
+- there is no `uri` tag present
+- the `package` tag (or its default value) refers to the package being exported

+Translation labels will be outputted if:
+- there is a `uri` tag present
+- the `package` tag (or its default value) refers to the package being exported